-Care of the Terminally Ill Client
+Care of the Terminally III Client

 This course will utilize readings from sociology, psychology, religion and the medical and nursing sciences as background for discussing and analyzing therapeutic nursing interventions for care of the terminally ill client.
 Clinical and experiential techniques will be utilized to promote thought and discussion in order to explore death in its personal, general and professional significance.
-(Prerequisite: Successful completion of NURS 3410.)
+(Prerequisite: Consent of instructor and programmatic director.)